Looking for some cat litter box alternatives for traveling, small spaces, and more?

 You can literally turn any plastic tub, bin, or storage container into a litter box.

-You have probably seen those large storage containers for moving being cut out into a contained litter box for your cat.
+You have probably seen those large storage containers for moving cut out into a contained litter box for your cat.

 During our first move, we did that with Boo, and it is so easy.